-- 8.1 The Housing Waiting List and all personal information will be dealt with confidentially and in accordance with EU General Data Protection Regulation (GDPR), the Housing Act (1996) and the Council's Privacy Policy.
-Any requests to see data held by the Council should be made in accordance with the above. - 8.2 The Council will share relevant information, which will include financial information or
+- 8.1 The housing register and all personal information will be dealt with confidentially and in accordance with EU General Data Protection Regulation (GDPR), the Housing Act (1996)7 and the Council's Privacy Policy.
+Any requests to see data held by the Council should be made in accordance with the above. - 8.2 The Council will share relevant information, which will include financial information or details of tenancy related support needs, with Registered Providers prior to the offer of a tenancy.